JimmyKenMerchant/RaspberryPi/sound_box/README.md

 * SCLK (System Clock) / MCLK (Master Clock) is not supported because the modern IC on your DAC generates the clock by itself.

+* I'm using UDA1334A, one of I2S Stereo DAC.
+As of July 2018, you can purchase online a module which UDA1334A is boarded on.

 **Compatibility**

 * Raspberry Pi Zero W V.1.1 (BCM2835), `make type=zerow sound=i2s` or `make type=zerow sound=pwm`